 According to our experienced Rancho Cucamonga truck accident lawyer, a third type of damages—punitive damages—are less common.
 Instead of compensating a victim for a financial or subjective loss, punitive damages serve as a punishment for the defendant.
 These damages are awarded by a judge or jury when the defendant's conduct has been deemed especially egregious or intentional.

-How is Liability Determined in a Truck Collision Case
+How Is Liability Determined in a Truck Collision Case

 Determining liability can be an issue in California truck accident cases.
 Potentially liable parties can include the commercial truck driver, the trucking company they drive for, the truck's owner, the mechanics responsible for maintaining and repairing the truck, and even the truck's manufacturer (if a defective part caused the crash).
-An attorney can help you determine the appropriate party—or parties—to name as defendant in your truck crash lawsuit.
+An attorney can help you determine the appropriate party—or parties—to name as the defendant in your truck crash lawsuit.